 DreamWeek culminates in a 150,000+ person march organized by the City of San Antonio’s MLK Commission.
-The Summit goal is to honor the teachings of Dr. Martin Luther King, Jr., and to proliferate and modernize his aspirations, as well as advance the wisdom and enlightenment of great humanitarians like him.
+The Summit’s goal is to honor the teachings of Dr. Martin Luther King, Jr., proliferate and modernize his aspirations, as well as advance the wisdom and enlightenment of great like-minded humanitarians.

 DREAMWEEK SAN ANTONIO

 The Alamo City is primed to become the premier destination for a summit geared towards the resolution of conflicts facing our global community.
 The culturally diverse and harmonious San Antonio environment is fertile ground to harvest the DreamWeek tenants of tolerance, equality, and diversity.

 WHY SAN ANTONIO:

 San Antonio is a proven world-class city.
 The city hosts multiple festivals throughout the year showcasing its reputation as a culturally diverse and growing metropolitan with an exceptional quality of life.